10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Soft, blurry images are the hallmark of amateur work.
 If your details aren't tack-sharp, nothing else matters.

-Why it's a problem: Flat lays are all about showcasing details: the texture of paper, the engraving on rings, the delicate petals of flowers.
+Flat lays are all about showcasing details: the texture of paper, the engraving on rings, or the delicate petals of flowers.
 When these details aren't sharp, you've failed at the primary goal.
 Soft images suggest lack of technical skill and make even beautiful styling look unprofessional.

-The fix: Use the right aperture.
+Use the right aperture.
 For flat lays, f/5.6 to f/8 is typically ideal.
-Wide open (f/2.8 or wider) risks having elements fall out of focus, especially if your surface isn't perfectly flat or items have varying heights.
-Too narrow (f/16+) and diffraction reduces sharpness.
+Wide open like f/2.8 or wider risks having elements fall out of focus, especially if your surface isn't perfectly flat or items have varying heights.
+Too narrow at f/16 or more and diffraction reduces sharpness.

 Focus on your most important element using single-point autofocus.
 In Live View mode, use focus magnification to ensure critical sharpness on your hero element.